 The Search & Rescue toolbox is a ‘work in progress’ and represents information available to date on this subject.
-To suggest new materials for inclusion, email Lisa Ronald at email@example.com.
+Contact us to suggest new materials for inclusion.

 Stewardship of wilderness includes management of emergencies related to injured or lost visitors.
 These situations almost always arise without warning and must be addressed quickly and efficiently to prevent further injury or death.

 Section 4c of The Wilderness Act of 1964 provides an exception for the use of normally "prohibited uses" such as aircraft, motorized equipment, and mechanical transport when it is determined to be the minimum necessary.
 For non-emergency situations a Minimum Requirements Analysis is prepared to assess first, the need for action in wilderness and, second, to select the method or tool which has the least impact on the wilderness resource.
 Use of the "minimum requirements" concept is appropriate during preparation of the Search and Rescue Plans so that all parties involved are following established procedures during the emergency, and applying the minimum requirements concept, without unnecessary delays or risks to victims or rescuers.
 During an actual emergency where a Search and Rescue Plan does not exist or does not provide the guidance for the actual situation, it is inappropriate to delay a response in order to prepare a MRA.
 Use the minimum requirements concepts in the decision to authorize normally prohibited uses, and the decision should always err on the side of protecting human life.